scripni/fics-core/README.md

     npm install
     gulp serve

-This will run code analysis, tests and start a new app instance through nodemon.
-Editing any file will trigger validation and restart the process.
+The `gulp serve` command will run code analysis and tests, and if no errors are found will start a new app instance through nodemon.
+Editing any file will kill the current instance, re-execute validation, and start a new app instance if successful.

 ## Notes